The body uses iron to make red blood cells, which carry oxygen throughout the body.

 - Slow growth and delays in the development of children and babies.

-- Heart problems, including heart failure or an enlarged heart because it makes up for the lack of oxygen.
+- Heart problems, including heart failure or an enlarged heart, make up for the lack of oxygen.

-- Complications of pregnancy, including low birth weight and an increased risk of premature birth.
+- Pregnancy complications include low birth weight and an increased risk of premature birth.

 A blood test may be required to diagnose blood deficiency anemia.

-Only a doctor can diagnose iron deficiency anemia.
-It is important that a person seek advice from a medical professional if they have notable symptoms.
+Only a doctor can diagnose iron-deficiency anemia.
+A person must seek advice from a medical professional if they have notable symptoms.

 However, since iron deficiency anemia does not always have visible symptoms, a blood test will probably be needed.